Lori2Lori/Open-doors/README.md

-## An interface which allows users to open doors and show historical events
+## An interface which allows users to open doors and see historical events

+## Description

+The application allows users to create, delete and open doors.
+There is also the history of opened doors, with exact date and door description.

+Application is build with [React.js](https://facebook.github.io/react/)  library and [Material-ui](http://www.material-ui.com/#/) as a front-end framework.
+[Firebase](https://www.firebase.com/) is used for back-end, the app may be connected with other databases as well.

 ## Installation